Artefall/artefall.github.io/about-me.md

 After graduating school, I decided to study at computer college.
 I had graduated college after 4 years of studying.
 Now I'm working as DevOps engineer in Odessa and studying at technical university.

+In this blog, mostly, I write articles.
+My blog is some kind of research center.
+Following Feynman technique, I'm trying to teach you in order to teach myself.

 I also have couple of pet pet-projects.
 You can check them out on my <a href="https://github.com/Artefall">Github</a>.

 Or you can check my [telegram blog](https://t.me/secretsupper), where I post interesting guides and educational.